-If you have the requirement where you have multiple instances of the same report across the same or different workspaces this script is for you!
+So if you have the requirement where you have multiple instances of the same report across the same or different workspaces and need to update them with your latest pbix file this script is for you!

-Similar to the uploading new report script in my previous post, this one will pick up a pbix file then scan over your workspaces (based on when filters you apply).
-When it finds reports that again match your criteria, it will take a copy of the current parameters, update the pbix file and then load the parameters back in.
+This script will pick up a pbix file then scan over your workspaces (based on when filters you apply).
+When it finds reports that again match your criteria, it will take a copy of the current parameters, temporarily disable the scheduled refresh, update the pbix file and then load the parameters back in.
+When its finished, it will reenable the scheduled refresh.
+In some cases I’ve then set it to perform a refresh straight after to load the data back into the report.

-Meaning, you have a PowerBI report uploaded to the service with your latest changes from a single source file, the parameters all remain the same as before, the script then refreshes to pull in the data based on those parameters and all good to go!
+So this means you can upload to the PowerBI service with your pbix file from a single source file, the parameters all remain the same as before, and then we pull in the data based on those parameters and all good to go!

 As part of version control, I currently use a parameter to record the current version of my reports.
-This adds an extra benefit as I can then use this script to check if the reports are already on the expected version.
-Just in case the script is interrupted, we need to deploy on stages.
+This adds an extra benefit, as I can then use this script to check if the reports are already on the expected version.
+Just in case the script is interrupted, or we need to deploy in stages.

 I then add in the new version number as part of the script and this becomes a great way to track report versions when updating PowerBI reports with PowerShell.